 Meetings have earned a terrible reputation as a time suck, and it’s no wonder.
 Most people tend to default to using meetings for one purpose: to share information.
-While that can be essential sometimes, in reality, a truly effective meeting is one that helps a team move work forward in a meaningful way—whether by gathering attendees to come to a decision, brainstorm new ideas, or workshop a solution to a problem.
+While that can be essential sometimes, in reality, effective meeting strategies can help a team move work forward in a meaningful way—whether by gathering attendees to come to a decision, brainstorm new ideas, or workshop a solution to a problem.

 Learning how to run effective meetings is not only a boon for productivity, but good meetings also inspire greater team collaboration which can have a direct effect on the overall happiness of workers.

-Here are five strategies for running more effective, and hopefully more enjoyable, meetings.
+Here are five tips for running effective meetings, which will hopefully make them more more enjoyable, too.

 Ask yourself: Is this meeting actually a meeting?

 Before even booking a room, ask yourself (or your team) if this meeting would be useful to them and, if so, who truly needs to be in attendance.